Joseph Rummel: Second Vatican Council, failing health and later life

 By October 1962, Rummel was eighty-six years old, in declining health, and almost completely blind from glaucoma.
 Nevertheless, he left New Orleans for Vatican City to attend the first session of the Second Vatican Council.

 In October 1960, at age 83, Rummel broke an arm and a leg in a fall, after which he nearly died from pneumonia.
 Rummel recovered and continued to serve as archbishop for another four years, but his health was a recurring concern.
-He was given a coadjutor bishop, John Cody, in 1961, to assist with administering the archdiocese.
-Four high schools were built in 1962:
+The Vatican assigned him a coadjutor archbishop, John Cody, in 1961, to assist with administering the archdiocese.
+The archdiocese opened four high schools in 1962: